hackclub/hackclub/workshops/sprig_dodge/README.md

 > `onInput()` will run the code of the function when the key is pressed. <br> `getFirst()` will get the first sprite of that type. <br> We decrement its x position to move it left.

-This is similar to the code for moving right.
+The code for moving right is similar.

 ```js
 onInput("d", () => {